Timaru Airport Car Rental

 Roughly 125 km down the coast from Timaru, Moeraki is about an hour and a half’s drive and makes for a nice getaway as a day trip, or a scenic stop on a road trip heading further south.
 The Moeraki boulders, which are well signposted off the main highway, are a fascinating sight and one of the most popular natural attractions in this area.

 What makes these enormous rocks such geological oddities?
 They are almost perfect spheres, just scattered about on the beach, with some appearing to emerge from the cliffs behind.
 Maori legend tells that the boulders are the remains of baskets and vegetables that washed ashore after the wrecking of a canoe at nearby Shag Point.
 The scientific explanation is that they were formed up to 65 million years ago the result of the erosion of sedimentary rocks.
 Calcium and carbonates gathered around charged particles to build up and form the boulders, which then slowly raised from the sea bed over time.

 Their sheer scale can’t be overestimated — some are up to 3 metres wide and weigh several tonnes!
 It’s great fun to wander around them, snapping pictures from various angles.

 Park your rental car securely in the carpark by the scenic reserve, and stroll down to the beach.
 The walk only takes a couple of minutes.
 There’s a loop track from the cafe above that leads to an elevated viewing point.
 You may get lucky and see playful Hector’s dolphins out to sea.

-At the southern edge of the Moeraki peninsula lies Katiki Point, where you’ll come across a historic lighthouse, Maori village site, and lots of marine wildlife from yellow eyed penguins to fur seals.
+At the southern edge of the Moeraki peninsula lies Katiki Point, where you’ll come across a historic lighthouse, the site of a Maori village, and lots of marine wildlife from yellow-eyed penguins to fur seals.
 And if you’re continuing on down the coast, Shag Point / Matakaea is also home to a host of marine life.